 - Continue our ongoing and future challenges to long-term and structural inequities, particularly in matters involving housing, lending, employment, education, public accommodations, and policing.

-As a community of changemakers striving to cultivate a more just, inclusive, equitable, and intentional society we will continue to fight until Black people in America can safely jog in their communities, sit in their cars, and relax in their homes.
+As a community of changemakers striving to cultivate a more just, inclusive, equitable, and intentional society we will continue to fight until Black people in America are valued as highly as everyone else in our nation.

 Relman Colfax PLLC

-Abigail Moats, Alexa Milton, Allison Verrilli, Amalia Perez, Amanda Borquaye, Andrea Lowe, Angela Groves, Anna Dell’Amico, Brittany Lee, Bryan Benavides, Callan Showers, Dana Melnik, Eric Sublett, Glenn Schlactus, Gloria Franklin, Heather Swadley, Isabel Martin, Isabel Tessier, Jenn Klar, Jia Cobb, John Relman, Kali Schellenberg, Kelsey Miller, Lila Miller, Megan Cacace, Michael Allen, Monica Jimenez, Olivia Fritz, Perry Abdulkadir, Rebecca Livengood, Reed Colfax, Sara Pratt, Sasha Samberg-Champion, Steve Hayes, Tahir Duckett, Tanya Sehgal, Tara Ramchandani, Travis Beck, Yiyang Wu, Zach Best
+Abigail Moats, Alexa Milton, Alicia Menendez-Brennan, Allison Verrilli, Amalia Perez, Andrea Lowe, Angela Groves, Brianna Terrell, Bryan Benavides, Callan Showers, Charlotte Saltzman, Dana Melnik, Eric Sublett, Gabriel Diaz, Glenn Schlactus, Gloria Franklin, Isabel Tessier, Isabelle Charo, Jenn Klar, Jia Cobb, Joëlle Simeu, John Relman, Kali Schellenberg, Lila Miller, Megan Cacace, Michael Allen, Monica Jimenez, Olivia Fritz, Perry Abdulkadir, Rebecca Livengood, Reed Canaan, Reed Colfax, Sara Pratt, Sasha Samberg-Champion, Sonali Durham, Steve Hayes, Tahir Duckett, Tanya Sehgal, Tara Ramchandani, Travis Beck, Yiyang Wu, Zach Best